-Join Ron Davis for an in-depth discussion in this video Power Pivot and Excel, part of Microsoft Business Intelligence Stack in Depth.
+Join Ron Davis for an in-depth discussion in this video Power Pivot and Excel, part of Microsoft Business Intelligence Stack Essential Training.

 …Power Pivot and Excel.…In the last chapter, we looked at Tabular Model.…Power Pivot is the desktop version of the Tabular Model.…The main difference is the size of the database.…In Power Pivot and Excel, I can go up to two gigs.…Now, we do compress all that information, but…that's the size limitation I have on Excel,…whereas on the Tabular, it's practically unlimited, only by your memory.…So, everything you learned over in Tabular applies here in Power Pivot.…

 Let's go and import some data.…I'm on the Power Pivot tab and I'm going to click manage and…let the Power Pivot open up.…Now I'm going to click get external data, and…you see here's my different selections.…I can go from database, from a service, from other sources.…And if I click other sources, that should look pretty familiar.…It was the exact same set of drivers, or…connections, that I had over when I was in Tabular.…

 Let's close that.…External Data > From Database > From Analysis Services or Power Pivot.…And now I'm going to give it a name.…So dot, we all remember is localhost, slash.…